computations/SunStar/doc/writeup.md

 Enhancements
 -------------------------------------------------------------------------------

-There are a few enhancements that are possible for \SunStar.
+There are a few enhancements that are possible for \texttt{SunStar}.
 Some of these are only necessary if the technique turns out to be very successful, but are included as a roadmap nonetheless.

 -   More distributions/schedules for weights in GSTAR.
 -   Add MPI support.